 [ skip to content ]

-This course is designed to present an overview of therapeutic recreation as a profession.
+This course is designed to present an overview of recreational therapy as a profession.
 Philosophy, historical development and standards of practice will be discussed.
-Students will develop an understanding of professional training, credentialing, and the recreation profession's responsibility to provide recreational opportunities for all individuals.
-Implementation of therapeutic recreation services for a wide variety of special populations will be explored.
+Students will develop an understanding of professional training, credentialing, and the recreation profession

 This course will emphasize how disability is defined and understood on both a micro and macro level as related to the field of therapeutic recreation.
 The symptomatology of various disabilities will be explored and correlated with specific therapeutic recreation strategies and techniques for treatment.
 In addition, explanatory models of disability will be covered, including an exploration of the ethical issues associated with various ways disability has been understood and represented over time.
 Prerequisites: junior standing or permission of instructor; PRTS 261 with a grade C- or better.

-Students entering the Minor program in Therapeutic Recreation should meet the minimum university admission requirements (Undergraduate Admission)
+Students entering the Bachelor of Science program in Recreational Therapy should meet the minimum university admission requirements (Undergraduate Admission)